LabSid-USP/RUBEM/doc/source/api.rst

    if __name__ == "__main__":
        result = Model.from_file("config.json").run_isolated()

+For the same reason the script must be a file.
+One read from standard input (``python - < script.py``) has no file for the subprocess to import, and on Python 3.13 and 3.14 the subprocess fails at start-up; a command passed with ``-c`` is fine.
+Both mistakes, the missing guard and the script on standard input, kill the subprocess before the run starts and reach the caller as the ``RuntimeError`` above, whose message names them; the error of the subprocess itself is on standard error.

+``run_isolated`` waits for its subprocess.
+An interrupt that reaches the subprocess as well, as Ctrl-C in a terminal does, stops the run and raises ``KeyboardInterrupt`` at once.
+An interrupt delivered to the calling process alone (``kill -INT`` on its pid, or a scheduler that signals only the process it started) is raised only after the subprocess has finished the run.

 Importing ``rubem.api`` does not require PCRaster or GDAL; running the model does.
 Without them, loading a configuration or running raises ``ImportError``